crschung/RustNES/README.md

 # vgm-audio-processor (IN_PROGRESS)

 ## Description
 Retro chiptune music is starting to make a resurgence with the popularity of many retro indie games like Hades and Celeste.
 However, a majority of music produced for these games rarely use actual hardware that made the 8-bit and 16-bit music charming.
-The purpose of this project is to replicate a sound chip from the NES/SNES using a programming language.
+The purpose of this project is to replicate a sound chip from the NES using Rust.

 ### Resources: